pballasiotes/pureParallax/README.md

 ## Options (JS)

 ### Change the selectors and options
-By default, the selector is [data-depth] attribute
+By default, the selector is [data-depth] attribute.
+The rest of the selectors are class names.

 ```javascript
 pureParallax({